shun-li-casia/robotics_sdk_tda4vm/ros1/nodes/ti_objdet_range/README.md

 <figcaption>Figure 1.
 2D object detection with XYZ information from stereo disparity map: block diagram</figcaption>
 <br />

 This demo runs currently in ROS 1 only.
-Launch the following launch file in the TDA4 ROS 1 Docker container.
+Launch the following launch file in the ROS 1 Docker container on the target.
-**[TDA4]**
+**[SK]**
 With stereo camera images from ROSBAG file:
 ```
 roslaunch ti_objdet_range bag_objdet_range.launch